CZERTAINLY/CZERTAINLY-Documentation/docs/12-connectors/05-description/40-entity-provider.md

     @enduml
 ```

-### Location Details
+### `Location` Details

-The below diagram shows the sequence of messages that are exchanged between the client, core, and provider to remove a location.
+The below diagram shows the sequence of messages that are exchanged between the client, core, and provider to remove a `Location`.

 ```plantuml
     @startuml